floatdrop/gulp-grep-stream/README.md

 > Stream grep plugin for [gulp](https://github.com/wearefractal/gulp)

-This is alter version of [`gulp-ignore`](https://github.com/robrich/gulp-ignore), if you want to ignore files from stream - you should definatly check it out first.
+This is grep for stream.
+It allows to include/exclude files from stream by patterns or custom `function`.

 ## Usage